 Can You Keep Your Number?

 Yes.
-Most business phone services support porting your Google Voice number to their platform.
+Most business phone services support porting your Google Voice number to their platform — the same migration process applies if you're switching from RingCentral or other VoIP providers.

 The process typically works like this: